samarabbas/temporal-documentation-legacy/docs/07_goclient/14_workflow_versioning.md

 return result2, err
 ```
 When `workflow.GetVersion()` is run for the new workflow execution, it records a marker in the workflow
-history so that all future calls to `GetVersion` for this change ID--`Step 1` in the example--on this
+history so that all future calls to `GetVersion` for this change Id--`Step 1` in the example--on this
 workflow execution will always return the given version number, which is `1` in the example.

 If you make an additional change, such as replacing ActivityC with ActivityD, you need to